rsobo/card-system-app-public/README.md

 # Lasting Impressions Management System - User Guide

-This guide provides a detailed walkthrough of the features and workflows in the Lasting Impressions Management System.
+This guide provides a detailed walkthrough of the features and workflows in the Lasting Impressions Card System.

 ## 1. Getting Started